 2. A bachelor's degree or its equivalent, from a college or university accredited by an agency recognized by the Council for Higher Education Accreditation or holding membership in the Association of Universities and College in Canada, or the educational equivalent, with a minimum cumulative grade point average of "C+" (2.33).
+Admission to the

-An applicant with less than "C+" cumulative grade point average may be admitted on academic probation for the first two semesters of study.
-A student admitted on academic probation will be limited in the number of credit hours for which they may register and must achieve in the first two semesters of study a cumulative grade point average of at least "C+" (2.33) to continue in the degree program.
+MACE program requires a minimum cumulative grade point average of 2.5.
+An applicant with less than the required cumulative grade point average may be admitted on academic probation for the first two semesters of study.
+A student admitted on academic probation will be limited in the number of credit hours for which they may register and must achieve in the first two semesters of study a cumulative grade point average of at least 2.5 in the MACE program and "C+" (2.33) to continue in the other master degree programs.
 Otherwise, the student will be withdrawn.